donishadsmith/neurocaps/README.md

 - **Parallel Processing:** Use parallel processing, when using the silhouette or elbow method, by specifying the number of CPU cores in the `n_cores` parameter in the `get_caps()` method. *Note:* If you are using an HPC, remember to allocate the appropriate amount of CPU cores with your workload manager.
 For instance in slurm use `#SBATCH --cpus-per-task=10` if you intend to use 10 cores.
 - **Grouping:** Perform CAPs analysis for entire sample or groups of subject IDs (using the `groups` parameter when intitializing the `CAP` class).
 K-means clustering, silhouette and elbow methods, and plotting are done for each group when specified.
 - **CAP Visualization:** Visualize the CAPs as outer products or heatmaps, with options to use subplots to reduce the number of individual plots, as well as save.
 Refer to the docstring for the `caps2plot()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
-- **Save CAPs as Niftis:** Convert the atlas used for parcellation to a stat map and saves them.
+- **Save CAPs as NIFTIs:** Convert the atlas used for parcellation to a stat map and saves them (`caps2niftis`).
 - **Surface Plot Visualization:** Convert the atlas used for parcellation to a stat map projected onto a surface plot with options to customize and save plots.
 Refer to the docstring for the `caps2surf()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
-Also includes the option to save the Niftis
+Also includes the option to save the NIFTIs.
+There is also another a parameter in `caps2surf`, `fslr_giftis_dict`, which can be used if the CAPs NIFTI files were converted to GIFTI files using a tool such as Connectome Workbench, which may work better for converting your atlas to fslr space.
+This parameter allows plotting without re-running the analysis and only initializing the `CAP` class and using the `caps2surf` method is needed.
 - **Correlation Matrix Creation:** Create a correlation matrix from CAPs with options to customize and save plots.
 Refer to the docstring for the `caps2corr()` method in the `CAP` class for available **kwargs arguments and parameters to modify plots.
 - **CAP Metrics Calculation:** Calculate CAP metrics (`calculate_metrics()`) as described in [Liu et al., 2018](https://doi.org/10.1016/j.neuroimage.2018.01.041)[^1] and [Yang et al., 2021](https://doi.org/10.1016/j.neuroimage.2021.118193)[^2]:
     - *Temporal Fraction:* The proportion of total volumes spent in a single CAP over all volumes in a run.
     - *Persistence:* The average time spent in a single CAP before transitioning to another CAP (average consecutive/uninterrupted time).
     - *Counts:* The frequency of each CAP observed in a run.
     - *Transition Frequency:* The number of switches between different CAPs across the entire run.
 - **Cosine Similarity Radar Plots:** Create radar plots showing the cosine similarity between CAPs and networks/regions.
-Especially useful as a quantitative method to categorize CAPs by determining the regions/networks containing the most nodes demonstrating increased co-activation or decreased co-deactivation.
+Especially useful as a quantitative method to categorize CAPs by determining the regions/networks containing the most nodes demonstrating increased co-activation or decreased co-deactivation [^4].
 Refer to the docstring in `caps2radar` in the `CAP` class for a more detailed explanation as well as available **kwargs arguments and parameters to modify plots.

 **Additionally, the `neurocaps.analysis` submodule contains two additional functions:**